-What problem or opportunity does this project address?
+What problem or opportunity does the project address?

 Accessing safety net benefits, such as Supplemental Nutrition Assistance Program (SNAP), Medicaid, the Women, Infants & Children (WIC) Special Supplemental Nutrition Program, and other programs, is a critical service that state government provides to Minnesotans.
 The process to apply for and receive these benefits has historically been frustrating and built to meet requirements, rather than focusing on meeting the needs of the people we serve.
-Many are eligible for multiple basic needs benefits but are required to complete separate applications and provide multiple verifications across multiple systems.
-Compounding these challenges, health coverage is requested in a separate application from basic nutrition and cash assistance applications.
-This application environment may delay the receipt of necessary coverage, especially as families often have urgent care and benefits needs.
+Many people are eligible for multiple basic needs benefits but they were required to complete separate applications and provide multiple verifications, with duplicate information for each benefit program.
+Compounding these challenges, health coverage applications were requested in a separate application from basic nutrition and cash assistance applications.
+This application environment could delay the receipt of necessary coverage, especially as families often have urgent care and benefits needs.

 Until recently, Minnesota had one of the longest estimated digital benefits applications in the country.
 According to Code for America research conducted Aug.
 2018-May 2019, Minnesotans may have needed up to 60 minutes to apply for some benefits, and up to 50 minutes to complete a 35-screen process to apply for Medicaid through MNsure.
 The State of Minnesota's research shows that the average family applying for benefits in Minnesota spend more than 110 minutes.
-The project target is to reduce this time to a total of no greater than 20 minutes total.
+The project target is to reduce this time to a total of no greater than 20 minutes.